 3. Write press releases journalistically.
 The best press release is one that the media reprints verbatim.
 Provide an easy-to-use, ready-made story.
 Write your press release to read as though you were a reporter.
 Avoid unnecessary hyperbole and never use all caps, italics, bold, or other strange formatting except where grammatically correct.
 Avoid exclamation points and rhetorical questions.
 Avoid “you” in favor of “participants” or “visitors”.

 4. Include photos.
 If you don’t have at least one photo, find a relevant public domain image, or send along your logo.
-Consider also creating a poster or other image than can be shared on social media.
 ALWAYS include a caption with the source for your image.
 Send images as a jpg.